-In Key Stage One, the school follows the AET planning documents but had adapted the long-term plan so that it meets the needs of the children in our school.
-The maths lead checks the short and long term plans to ensure coverage of the National Curriculum content and to ensure that fluency, reasoning and problem solving runs through all learning.
-To embed mathematics learning and knowledge we use concrete and pictorial representations before moving on to the abstract methodsthis is something that is also monitored.
+In Key Stage One, the school follows the AET planning documents but has adapted the long-term plan so that it meets the needs of the children in our school.
+The maths leads checks the short and long term plans to ensure coverage of the National Curriculum content and to ensure that fluency, reasoning and problem solving runs through all learning.
+To embed mathematics learning and knowledge we use concrete and pictorial representations before moving on to the abstract methods-this is something that is also monitored.
 We re-visit key concepts and topics throughout the year encouraging the children to build on their prior knowledge and use what they already know.
 By doing this we are developing confident mathematicians who have a good number sense who can achieve depth in their learning.
+Within the AET planning, it addresses the misconceptions that could come up in each unit, teachers will pick these up in lessons or model them to help children develop their learning and assist the children in developing their language around reasoning and problem solving.

-Our Curriculum in our Reception classes follows the White Rose Maths scheme and ensures that all children receive their entitlement to the Early Years Foundation Stage (EYFS) Framework.
+Our Curriculum in our Reception Classes follows the White Rose Maths scheme and ensures that all children receive their entitlement to the Early Years Foundation Stage (EYFS) Framework.

 We believe children need to master key mathematics skills, rather than striving to solely achieve the next objective year on year.
 The aim of the curriculum is to instil a deeper understanding of mathematics, such that it can be applied to different contexts.
 Lessons are planned to allow all children to access the maths curriculum.
 Teachers use a variety of resources to ensure all children are challenged, including those working at greater depth.
+All teachers will maintain high expectations for all, so that all pupils have the opportunity to meet expectations, they will do this by balancing input of new content so that pupils master important concepts and will also make effective use of teaching assistants.

-SEND pupils are supported through differentiated learning activities.
-This may include the children working from a different year groups curriculum, differentiating through outcome, support or through simplifying the learning objective.
+SEND pupils are supported through learning activities that match their needs and level of learning.
+This may include the children working from a different year groups curriculum, support or through simplifying the learning objective.
 We are careful to ensure that children do not always have to demonstrate learning through written work in books to ensure we can assess their mathematical skills in ways that are appropriate to children's needs.
 Where possible, maths learning is practical and active.

 Assessment is ongoing throughout each maths topic.
 AfL is used regularly in lessons and misconceptions quickly clarified.
-Summative assessment takes different forms but may include a knowledge-based test, a maths reasoning or problem-solving activity where children demonstrate their learning.
+Summative assessment takes different forms but may include a knowledge based test, a maths reasoning or problem solving activity where children demonstrate their learning.